 Each year, we fulfill more than 5,000 projects through our spiritual and material aid programs.
 Our shared goal: To help strengthen the Church and keep the Faith alive.

 Where there is darkness and despair, we provide light, hope, and a constant sign that the Church is a dynamic, single, universal body in Christ.
-This legacy began with the hope of one man to help the discarded and desperate; a mission that continues to this day.
+By reaching out to the discarded and the desperate, we help keep the Faith alive.

-ACN’s outreach grew to include Vietnam in 1975, where Aid to the Church in Need began providing for the “boat people,” as well as refugees from Thailand, the Philippines and Malaysia who were fleeing Communist oppression in Laos and Cambodia.
+1975 ACN’s outreach grew to include Vietnam, where Aid to the Church in Need began providing for the “boat people,” as well as refugees from Thailand, the Philippines and Malaysia who were fleeing Communist oppression in Laos and Cambodia.

-To mark the International Year of the Child, in 1979, ACN introduced the Child’s Bible, which now has more than 50 million copies in print and is distributed worldwide in 176 languages.
+1979 To mark the International Year of the Child, ACN introduced the Child’s Bible in 1979, which now has more than 51 million copies in print and is distributed worldwide in 189 languages.

-A dear friend to Aid to the Church in Need, Pope Francis said of ACN in 2015, “I entrust them to carry on the spirit they have inherited from Father Werenfried van Straaten who had the vision at the right time to carry out in the world gestures of closeness, goodness, love and mercy.”
+2015 A dear friend to Aid to the Church in Need, Pope Francis said of ACN: “I entrust them to carry… out in the world gestures of closeness, goodness, love and mercy.”

-Today, ACN continues working to counter the persecution and killing of Catholics and Catholic religious by Islamic fundamentalists, and is reaching out to the millions of displaced persons in Syria and Iraq, and other countries in the region.
-It also remains prepared to come to the aid when natural disasters occur.
+Today, ACN continues working to counter the persecution and killing of Catholics and Catholic religious by Islamic fundamentalists, and is reaching out to the millions of displaced persons in Syria and Iraq, and other countries in that region.
+It also remains prepared to come to the aid of those who suffer when natural disasters occur.

-Thanks to the generous support of our ACN family of faithful, Father Werenfried’s vision lives on.
-Aid to the Church in Need continues to reach out wherever the need is greatest, bringing spiritual and material aid to millions of poor, forgotten, and persecuted faithful in more than 145 countries.
+Thanks to the generous support of our ACN family of faithful, Aid to the Church in Need continues to reach out, wherever the need is greatest, bringing spiritual and material aid to millions of poor, forgotten, and persecuted faithful in more than 145 countries.
 Read more about our active projects here.